Skip to content

 • auto.yourbrand.com for automated flows (welcome, abandoned cart)

-each subdomain builds its own reputation, so a problem with your marketing campaigns doesn’t bleed into your transactional or automated sending.
-This level of separation is overkill for most small and mid-size businesses, but essential for larger operations.
+Each subdomain builds its own reputation, so a problem with marketing campaigns doesn’t bleed into transactional or automated sending.
+This level of separation is overkill for most small and mid-size businesses but essential for larger operations.

 Feedback loops (FBLs) are mechanisms that inbox providers use to notify you when a recipient marks your email as spam.